SuleimanFarah/sunpy/GSOC/GSoC-2015-SEPproject.md

 ###ERNE

 ERNE data can be download as a 2-hour resolution Carrington rotation sets.
-They are available at the srl server:
+They are available at the srl server, and have file names of type

 - http://srl.utu.fi/erne_data/carrot/1906/cr1906p.txt
 - http://srl.utu.fi/erne_data/carrot/1906/cr1906a.txt

 Where:
- - 1906 is the Carrington rotation number,
+ - 1906 is the Carrington rotation number (a running number of full solar rotations starting from November 9, 1853, using a rotation period of 27.2753 days)
  - p is for protons, and
  - a is for Helium (alpha particles).